 Now that you have a list of assumptions, you can go ahead and confirm them.
 There are various ways to confirm the same.
 You can run a survey with questions pertaining to the assumptions or you can analyze the existing customer data in order to do so.
 For example, if you believe that your users are predominantly female, you can go through past customer records and easily confirm the same.
 This will validate your assumptions and help you get solid user data.
 This method of user study is the most cost-effective method to conduct user research as surveys can be virtually free.
 And the time taken to do so is also negligible.

 Customer support teams have way more insights than you would imagine.
 They are the ones interacting with the users regularly and if this is documented, you have your raw user data ready to analyze.
 The analysis of requests and complaints will give you precise information about your user behaviour that you can easily use in order to confirm your assumptions and validate your existing data.
 If this data is not documented, you can always interview customer support executives and gather insights from them.
 They are the next best thing to user interviews.
 As the customer support data is already available with you, the only costs involved are those of analysis.

 A great alternative to user interviews is focus groups.
 Focus groups will allow you to get the same insights as from user interviews but will save you a lot of time as these interviews will be conducted in groups.
 There needs to be a facilitator who mediates discussions and brainstorming sessions.
 It is best to have an observer who documents the focus groups in order to extract information from the same later.

 User research essentials

-User research provides invaluable data on the behaviors, attitudes, and pain points of the users.
+User research provides invaluable data on the attitudes, pain points of the users and user-behaviour.
 This data shapes your project in the initial stages so as to save a lot of cost and effort in the later stages.
 Relying on user data to back your decisions will ensure that your project remains strong throughout the process and your design solutions are effective.